codepress/admin-columns/readme.txt

 == Changelog ==

+= NEWVERSION =
+* [Fixed] Fixes an issue with some 3rd party column not being visible

 = 2.5.2 =
 * [Fixed] Fixes an issue where some of the WordPress default columns did not display correctly